carbon-language/carbon-lang/llvm/docs/Coroutines.rst

 The first argument is a pointer to a block of memory where coroutine frame will be stored.

+The second argument is either null or an SSA value of `coro.alloc` intrinsic.

-The second argument provides information on the alignment of the memory returned by the allocation function and given to `coro.begin` by the first argument.
+The third argument provides information on the alignment of the memory returned by the allocation function and given to `coro.begin` by the first argument.
 If this argument is 0, the memory is assumed to be aligned to 2 * sizeof(i8*).
 This argument only accepts constants.

-The third argument, if not `null`, designates a particular alloca instruction to be a `coroutine promise`_.
+The fourth argument, if not `null`, designates a particular alloca instruction to be a `coroutine promise`_.

-The fourth argument is `null` before coroutine is split, and later is replaced to point to a private global constant array containing function pointers to outlined resume and destroy parts of the coroutine.
+The fifth argument is `null` before coroutine is split, and later is replaced to point to a private global constant array containing function pointers to outlined resume and destroy parts of the coroutine.